OpenXiangShan/XiangShan-doc/docs/tutorials/micro23.md

 # Tutorials at MICRO'23

-We are going to host half-day tutorials on XiangShan and MinJie during MICRO'23 at Toronto, Canada at the end of this October.
+We are going to host half-day tutorials on XiangShan and MinJie during MICRO'23 in Toronto, Canada, at the Westin Harbour Castle, on Saturday, October 28, 2023.

+We will upload all slides after the tutorials.
+However, for in-person attendees, it is required to register the MICRO'23 conference.
+For attendees who have not registered MICRO'23, please refer to the [Attend](https://microarch.org/micro56/attend/) page for more registration information.

 ## XiangShan: An Open Source High Performance RISC-V Processor and Infrastructure for Architecture Research